Over two billion people around the world suffer from "hidden hunger" or micronutrient deficiencies.

 Why Do We Need Zinc?

 Zinc is involved in more body functions than any other mineral.
-Zinc is essential to more than 200 enzyme systems, normal growth and development, the maintenance of body tissues, sexual function, vision, and the immune system.
+Zinc is essential to more than 200 enzyme systems, normal growth and development, the maintenance of body tissues, reproductive health, vision, and the immune system.
 Zinc is vital for survival, meaning a deficiency has serious consequences for health, particularly during childhood when zinc requirements are increased.
 In addition, zinc deficiency can cause stunting and increase the risk of common childhood infections including diarrhea, pneumonia, and possibly malaria.